-THIS organ is situated at the lower part of the forehead, immediately above the top of the nose.
-When large it produces breadth, projection, and descent between the eyebrows.
-When small the eyebrows approach closely and in a horizontal line.
+This organ is situated at the lower part of the forehead, immediately above the top of the nose.
+When large it produces breadth, projection, and descent between the eye-brows.
+When small the eye-brows approach closely and in a horizontal line.
 The cavity called the frontal sinus rises over this organ, and extends in some heads over Form, Size, Weight, and Locality.
 Before twelve years old this cavity does not exist.
-To distinguish between external appearances produced by a large development of the frontal sinus and those indicating large development of organs:-in the first they present an abrupt and ridgy development; in the second they present a rounder swell, and it follows the direction of the organs marked out on the busts.
+To distinguish between external appearances produced by a large development of the frontal sinus and those indicating large-development of organs:-in the first they present an abrupt and ridgy development; in the second they present a rounder swell, and it follows the direction of the organs marked out on the busts.

 This faculty gives us the notion of substance, and forms the class of ideas represented by substantive nouns: as tree, man, house, horse, bird, &c.
 It gives aptitude for observing and remembering objects, and the capacity for detail in regard to objects that exist; and, therefore, is necessary in the natural sciences-as Geology, Botany, Zoology, &c.
-The ancient physiognomists remarked, that their great men were full at the top of the nose, and all their busts and portraits that have come down to us show them to have been large in Individuality.
+The ancient physiognomists remarked, that their great men were full at the top of the nose, and all their busts and portraits that have come down to us shew them to have been large in Individuality.
 I have never yet seen a great general, mechanic, or naturalist, who was small in this organ.

-Authors with this faculty large, excel in individualization: it is particularly prominent in the head of Dickens; and his persons are real, not only as vulgar parlance has it to the tips of their fingers, but to the very garments and appendages.
-The memorable umbrella of Mrs. Gamp is a part of herself.
+Authors with this faculty large, excel in individualisation: it is particularly prominent in the head of Dickens; and his persons are real, not only as vulgar parlance has it to the tips of their fingers, but to the very garments and appendages.
+The memorable umbrella of Mrs Gamp is a part of herself.

-It was large in Defoe, which is shown in his Robinson Crusoe.
+It was large in Defoe, which is shewn in his Robinson

+Crusoe.
 I find it large in great actors.
-In Edmund Kean it was particularly large; hence his great success in giving that bold prominence to many of the characters of Shakspere.
-It is also very large in Mr. Barry Sullivan-a cast of whose head I took some time ago-and his talents as an actor are of a very high order.
+In Edmund Kean it was particularly large; hence his great success in giving that bold prominence to many of the characters of Shakspeare.
+It is also very large in Mr Barry Sullivan-a cast of whose head I took some time ago-and his talents as an actor are of a very high order.
 His personifications of Hamlet, and many other characters, far surpass those of any other actor I have seen, as being more truthful to nature in detail.

 There is a class of persons who manifest great cleverness in remembering what they see; nothing escapes them; but they have no aptitude for reasoning upon the knowledge they possess, and are very frequently shallow, owing to their being small in the reflective faculties.
-A man who has Individuality and good reflective powers combined, with an active temperament, will be an acute thinker.
-It is thought by some that a retreating forehead is a sign that a man is foolish; but this is a mistake.
-Persons frequently come under my notice with retreating foreheads, and yet the reflective powers are large.
-The retreat of the forehead in such cases is owing to the perceptive organs being extremely large; and I find the lateral depth of the anterior lobe in many such cases, from Individuality to the vertical line from the centre of zygomatic arch, to register 3 inches on the phrenophysiometer, and from the same line to Comparison, $2{T_0}^{e}$, while in many whose foreheads do not at all retreat, the lateral depth at Individuality is only 2 inches, and about the same at Comparison.
-It is therefore of the greatest importance to particularly attend to these facts in estimating the size of the organs of the intellect.
+A man who has Individuality and good reflective powers, combined with an active temperament, will be an acute thinker.
+It is thought by some that a retreating forehead is a sign that a man is foolish; but.

+Diagram 60.
 Edmund Kean, after death.